tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 * ***Is there any point in this stage at all?
 Does it produce any kind of UTXO?***

 #### Acceptance
 Each VNC member, if they accept to participate in the new constitution changes, MUST publish a constitution change acceptance transaction.
-The transaction format is similar to the [initial contract acceptance transaction], including the output feature `ContractAcceptance`, the only difference is that it includes the constitution change proposal id.
+The transaction format is similar to the [initial contract acceptance transaction], including the output feature `ContractAcceptance`, the only difference is that it includes the constitution change proposal ID.
 The UTXO of the potential VNC member MUST stake the required funds via a time-lock, in this case until the end of the [constitution change activation] period.

 At the end of the expiry timestamp (specified in the [constitution change proposal]), if not enough quorum validates the proposal, the constitution change cycle ends.